bbauska/W3Cx-3of5/README.md

 So in the previous example, with the value of the optimum attribute set to 19, a number between min and low (not inclusive), the Range 1 (between min=0 and low=20) becomes the "good (optimum)" range (displayed in green), the Range 3 (between high=80 and max=100) becomes the "bad" (displayed in red color) range, and the Range 2, in the middle, will be displayed in yellow (not optimum, not bad).

-So, a <meter> element used for displaying blood pressure might be a good candidate for setting the optimum value to "Range 2", and a <meter> element used for displaying memory usage might be a good candidate for setting the optimum value to "Range 1", meaning that a low memory usage is "good".
+So, a &lt;meter&gt; element used for displaying blood pressure might be a good candidate for setting the optimum value to "Range 2", and a &lt;meter&gt; element used for displaying memory usage might be a good candidate for setting the optimum value to "Range 1", meaning that a low memory usage is "good".

 <h4>External resources</h4>